← Back to Blog

-On December 10, 2025 a Miami-Dade jury awarded Palm Bay Yacht Club owners $6.3 million against their management company and contractor.
+In December 2025 a Miami jury awarded Palm Bay Yacht Club owners $6.3 million against their management company and contractor.
 The owners won the trial.
 They still owe roughly $44 million in residual recertification and window costs.
 Eight channels surface this kind of litigation before you close, and Fannie Mae Selling Guide B4-2.1-03 can render the building unfinanceable the day a complaint is filed.

 Most condo buyers think the worst case is overpaying for an outdated unit.
 The actual worst case is closing on a unit in a building that, three months later, becomes legally unfinanceable for the next buyer because a construction-defect lawsuit got filed against the developer.
 Your $400K purchase becomes a $400K asset you cannot sell with conventional financing until the litigation resolves, which can take 3-7 years.

 The dollar figures behind these cases are staggering.
-Champlain Towers South in Surfside settled for roughly $1.02 billion in June 2022, the largest construction-disaster settlement in United States history.
-1060 Brickell, a 16-year-old building in Miami, hit owners with a $21 million special assessment in 2024 and a court turned over board control in October 2025.
-The Hammocks HOA in West Kendall, Florida's largest HOA at ~6,500 units, is the subject of an active racketeering prosecution with eight defendants and over $11 million misappropriated.
+Champlain Towers South in Surfside settled for roughly $1.2 billion in June 2022, one of the largest construction-disaster settlements in United States history.
+1060 Brickell, a Miami complex completed in 2008, hit owners with a $21 million special assessment in 2024, and in late September 2025 a court ordered the board to turn over its records and control.
+At The Hammocks HOA in West Kendall, the largest HOA in Miami-Dade at more than 6,500 units, the former president pleaded guilty to racketeering in April 2026 in a scheme prosecutors valued at over $11 million.
 Any unit owner in any of these buildings either absorbed the assessment, ate a steep resale discount, or was unable to refinance.

 The good news is that HOA litigation is almost never invisible.
 It surfaces in board meeting minutes 3-12 months before it hits a financing snag, it sits on a county court docket the day it's filed, and it must be disclosed in writing in the resale package in most states.
 This guide walks through every channel a buyer or their agent can use to find an HOA lawsuit before closing, with state-by-state disclosure rights, real cases that show what owners absorbed when the signal was missed, and a three-step due-diligence stack you can actually run.